ColinKennedy/tk-config-default2-respawn/README.md

 - Create a way to make compound software packages
  - like "maya and vray1.9"
  - or "maya and vray >1.9 <2.1"

+- Make sure to write a page to explain the "{DCC}_installation" repositories and why they are necessary